To achieve maximum volume, it’s time to take a look at the best hair rollers for curls that make you look great.

 How we tested them

-Well, firstly tone of the sets that was in the original selection to be tested had to ber swapped out at the last minute as it had not arrived when we were ready do get started.
-The one in questions had only just pipped the 10th place product so we didn’t feel it would affect the review too much, so we sent Ben out to go and buy some from the store so we could get going.
+Well, firstly tone of the sets that was in the original selection to be tested had to ber swapped out at the last minute as it had not arrived when we were ready to get started.
+The one in question had only just pipped the 10th place product, so we didn’t feel it would affect the review too much.
+So we sent Ben out to go and buy some from the store so we could get going.

 Once we had them all in place to test, we started by noting down all of the basic statistics for each of them.
 First, we timed how long they took to heat up and how hot they then got, they were weighed and we check to see if there were different sizes and measured all of the rollers.